Door open for Boris Johnson to campaign for Tories, says Rishi Sunak - ExBulletin

 Door open for Boris Johnson to campaign for Tories, says Rishi Sunak

-Rishi Sunak has signaled that the door is open for Boris Johnson to jump into the Tory election campaign.
+Rishi Sunak has signaled that the door is open for Boris Johnson to enter the Tory election campaign.

-There has been speculation that the former prime minister, still seen by many conservatives as a staunch campaigner, could help mobilize support for the party ahead of the July 4 general election.
+There has been speculation that the former British prime minister, still seen by many Conservatives as a staunch campaigner, could help rally support for the party ahead of Britain's July 4 general election.

 Mr Sunak's summer polling day announcement on Wednesday fueled questions about what role his Downing Street predecessor, the 2019 election winner, could play in the campaign.

-Asked if it was time to bring Mr Johnson back, the Prime Minister said he would welcome “any Conservative to come and join the campaign” and expressed pride in their collaboration.
+Asked if it was time to bring Mr Johnson back, the British prime minister said he would welcome “any Conservative who comes to join the campaign”, expressing pride in working together.

 A spokesperson for Mr Johnson did not comment on his plans for the campaign period, telling the PA news agency: “Boris Johnson, as always, strongly supports the Conservatives and encourages everyone to do the same .”